trinodb/trino/docs/src/main/sphinx/security/opa-access-control.md

   - The **optional** URI for fetching row filters - if not set no row filtering is applied.
 For example, `https://opa.example.com/v1/data/rowFilters`.
 * - `opa.policy.column-masking-uri`
-  - The **optional** URI for fetching column masks - if not set no masking will is applied.
+  - The **optional** URI for fetching column masks - if not set no masking is applied.
 For example, `https://opa.example.com/v1/data/columnMask`.
 * - `opa.policy.batched-uri`
   - The **optional** URI for activating batch mode for certain authorization